Some toy models of self-organized criticality in percolation: Proof of case ( ii ) of theorem

-We choose this edge~$e$ minimal (for the order~$e_1,\,\ldots,\,e_r$ we have considered on~$\En$) among the edges satisfying~(\ref{Mn_fermeture_e}), which ensures that~$e$ depends only on~$B'$ and~$\omega(B',\,S')$.
-We then construct the set~$H$ by distinguishing two cases depending on whether this inequality~(\ref{Mn_fermeture_e}) is strict or not.
+We choose this edge~$e$ minimal (for the order~$e_1,\,\ldots,\,e_r$ we have considered on~$\En^T$) among the edges satisfying~(\ref{Mn_fermeture_e}), which ensures that~$e$ only depends on~$T'$,~$\omega(T',\,S')$ and~$V$.
+We then construct the set~$H$ by distinguishing two cases depending on whether the inequality~(\ref{Mn_fermeture_e}) is strict or not.